SkylineCommunications/dataminer-docs/connector-help/connector_help/Ericsson_SPR1100.md

 - **Software Version**: Displays information about the current software version.
 - **Redundancy**: Displays the IP address, name and status of the primary and secondary devices.
 - **Clean ElementStorage**: Cleans the element storage.
   Note: Before you **delete an element**, it is advisable to press this button.
-The driver uses a technique called element storage to keep the active configuration file stored in memory.
+The connector uses a technique called element storage to keep the active configuration file stored in memory.
 Cleaning ElementStorage will remove this configuration for a short time.

 ### Board Overview